-7.4.1.3 Rātana
+7.4.1.2 Rātana

-Once the new supply for Rātana is operational, it is likely that there will be disposals required for old plant equipment.
+Once the new supply for Rātana is operational, it is likely that there will be disposals required for old plant equipment and storage tanks.

 7.4.2.1 Bulls and Marton

 If centralisation of Marton and Bulls wastewater occurs, it is likely that some assets at existing plants would need to be disposed.